Am I the Family Scapegoat? 7 Signs You’re Carrying the Blame (and How to Heal)

 It’s time to stop carrying what was never yours.

-• Family trauma
+• Heal from family trauma

-• People-pleasing and self-blame
+• Release guilt and self-blame

 Two black women standing outside hugging and laughing after online therapy for anxiety and depression in Chicago